-Every employer has the duty to accommodate workers who have been injured at work, not to the point of undue hardship in accordance with all applicable laws.
+Every employer has the duty to accommodate workers, as prescribed in the Workplace Insurance Act and regulations, who have been injured at work, not to the point of undue hardship in accordance with all applicable laws.
 A RETURN TO WORK PROGRAM has been developed which is committed to providing suitable work consistent with the functional capabilities of an injured worker.
 In almost every case we will be able to immediately accommodate the worker with modified work within their physical capabilities.
 The goal of the program is to return the worker to their pre-injury position through good communication with all parties involved and through fair and consistent treatment in the provision of modified duties.